 The Legend of Thunder Balogun

-Many Nigerians today do not know who the Late Tesilim Thunder Balogun was.
+Many Nigerians today do not know who the Late Tesilim Thunder Balogun was and i am sure most of you reading this have no idea.

 Many have never heard of him.